SFe-Team-was-taken/SFe/sfe-latest/program-specification/filerepair.md

 "Non-critical" errors are errors that mean that data cannot be read properly, however as they are not Structurally Unsound errors, the file can be loaded.
 What usually happens is that the damaged data is ignored, and the rest of the bank is loaded.

-While non-critical errors don't prevent the use of the bank, it is important that they are fixed to ensure that the bank functions work as intended on all SF players that conform to a specification, whether that be legacy SF 2.04, Werner SF3 or SFe.
+While non-critical errors don't prevent the use of the bank, it is important that they are fixed to ensure that the bank functions work as intended on all SF players that conform to a specification, whether that be legacy SF2.04, Werner SF3 or SFe.

 # Section 3: Structurally Unsound Errors